 There are two main methods offered to protect your files in storage:

 - Encryption: When you encrypt a file, special algorithms convert the contents into an unreadable cipher, which cannot be undone until the file detects the correct encryption key.
-Data encryption on cloud accounts is not a standard feature.
+Data encryption on cloud accounts is not always a standard feature.
 If you want it, make sure the service uses 256-bit Advanced Encryption Standard (AES), the industry standard for server side encryption.
 For even greater security, User Controlled Encryption (UCE) encrypts data at the user end while it is uploaded to the cloud, and the keys to the encrypted data are held by the user rather than the company.

 - Two-step verification: When someone wants to access a file or folder, a text message or email is sent to your smartphone or other device for approval.
 Some services can generate one-time links for public documents, which expire once the file has been downloaded.